Samuel Hole

 Samuel Reynolds Hole (5 December 1819 – 27 August 1904) was an English Anglican priest, author and horticulturalist in the late 19th century and the early part of the 20th.

 Life

 Hole was born at Ardwick near Manchester the only son of Samuel Hole of Caunton Manor and his wife, Mary Cooke of Macclesfield.

-He was raised in Newark and educated at Mrs Gilbey's Preparatory School and Newark Grammar School there.
-After a period of foreign travel he studied theology at Brasenose College, Oxford.
-He was ordained in 1844 and spent 43 years at his father's parish of St. Andrew's Church, Caunton, firstly as curate and from 1850 as its vicar.
-A prebendary of Lincoln Cathedral and an honorary chaplain to Edward Benson, the then Archbishop of Canterbury, he became Dean of Rochester in 1887.
-Noted for his expertise with roses and an inaugural recipient of the Royal Horticultural Society's Victoria Medal of Honour.
+He was raised in Newark and educated at Mrs Gilbey's Preparatory School then Magnus Grammar School in Newark.
+After a period of foreign travel through France, Germany and Italy he studied theology at Brasenose College, Oxford.

+During his time at Oxford he took up fox hunting, but never on a Sunday.
+He came under the influence of the Oxford movement, in particular the preaching of Drs Keble, Newman and Pusey.
+Although deeply moved by Newman, Hole remained loyal to the Church of England.
+He admired a devout and serious approach to religion and recognised it in the Wesleyan Methodists who were working amongst the poor at a time when the Church of England was not.